by Freddy Tran Nager, Founder of Atomic Tango + Social Media Realist; photo by Hunters Race on Unsplash…

 - Finally, this current political season shows the hazards of expressing one’s true interests and passions in any kind of media, since partisan extremists will insist that candidates toe a hard line, no matter how honest and competent they are.
 (See “Huntsman, Jon.”)

 My point: there are just as many failures when it comes to being “transparent” and “social” as there are success stories.
 We can’t just use a few examples to prove anything; as the saying goes, “the plural of anecdote is not data.”
 Regardless of the hype du jour, we must conduct critical analyses of what works best for our brands in our markets.

 So what is a professional?

 A few years ago, I wrote my own take on the word “professional.”
 My key points involved respect, dedication, and being appropriate.
 On this last point I wrote:

-Note that it’s not about being “transparent” or “authentic.”
-Indeed, I have found the whole “authenticity” movement to be flawed, hypocritical, even reckless.
-Call me cynical, but instead of being “authentic” we need to be realistic about what works in a fiercely competitive marketplace.
-This notion of “just be yourself” is cute and idealistic, and perhaps it’s the way to go if you’re seeking a spouse; but when it comes to business, “be yourself” is the biggest lie that adults tell young people, since the adult world requires a lot of posturing, positioning and posing to get the job and to keep it.
-(Do people put on acts and cover up their flaws to get a job, a client, a promotion, a raise, or a foundation grant?
-People do.)
+Professionalism doesn’t require being “transparent” or “authentic.”
+Indeed, I find the whole “authenticity” movement flawed, hypocritical, even reckless.
+Call me cynical, but instead of being “authentic,” we need to be realistic about what works in a fiercely competitive marketplace.
+“Just be yourself” sounds nice, and perhaps you should do that if you’re seeking a spouse; but when it comes to business, “be yourself” is the biggest lie that adults tell young people.
+The adult world requires a lot of posturing, positioning, and posing to get the job and to keep it.
+Yes, people do put on acts and cover up their flaws to get a job, client, promotion, raise, or foundation grant.

 In today’s marketplace, you need to emphasize your expertise, not your peccadilloes.
 Why do you think people write for the Harvard Business Review in the first place?